-

 - Motorists can expect single-lane closures during the day throughout construction.

-- Motorists can expect construction equipment and workers to be present during constriction.
+- Motorists can expect construction equipment and workers to be present during construction.

 - Estimated completion is mid-2025.